 Hyperion Global Growth Companies B is an Managed Funds investment product that is benchmarked against Developed -World Index and sits inside the Foreign Equity - Large Growth Index.
 Think of a benchmark as a standard where investment performance can be measured.
 Typically, market indices like the ASX200 and market-segment stock indexes are used for this purpose.
 The Hyperion Global Growth Companies B has Assets Under Management of 920.36 M with a management fee of 0.7%, a performance fee of 3.81% and a buy/sell spread fee of 0%.

-The recent investment performance of the investment product shows that the Hyperion Global Growth Companies B has returned 1.2% in the last month.
-The previous three years have returned 5.19% annualised and 17.73% each year since inception, which is when the Hyperion Global Growth Companies B first started.
+The recent investment performance of the investment product shows that the Hyperion Global Growth Companies B has returned 2.92% in the last month.
+The previous three years have returned 5.51% annualised and 17.67% each year since inception, which is when the Hyperion Global Growth Companies B first started.

 There are many ways that the risk of an investment product can be measured, and each measurement provides a different insight into the risk present.
 They can be used on their own or together to perform a risk assessment before investing, but when comparing investments, it is common to compare like for like risk measurements to determine which investment holds the most risk.
-Since Hyperion Global Growth Companies B first started, the Sharpe ratio is 0.9 with an annualised volatility of 17.73%.
-The maximum drawdown of the investment product in the last 12 months is -5.67% and -44.83% since inception.
+Since Hyperion Global Growth Companies B first started, the Sharpe ratio is NA with an annualised volatility of 17.67%.
+The maximum drawdown of the investment product in the last 12 months is -8.68% and -44.83% since inception.
 The maximum drawdown is defined as the high-to-low decline of an investment during a particular time period.

 Relative performance is what an asset achieves over a period of time compared to similar investments or its peers.
 Relative return is a measure of the asset's performance compared to the return to the other investment.
-The Hyperion Global Growth Companies B has a 12-month excess return when compared to the Foreign Equity - Large Growth Index of 38.21% and 5.13% since inception.
+The Hyperion Global Growth Companies B has a 12-month excess return when compared to the Foreign Equity - Large Growth Index of 8.79% and 5.04% since inception.

 For a full list of investment products in the Foreign Equity - Large Growth Index category, you can click here for the Peer Investment Report.

-Hyperion Global Growth Companies B has a correlation coefficient of 0.87 and a beta of 1.76 when compared to the Foreign Equity - Large Growth Index.
+Hyperion Global Growth Companies B has a correlation coefficient of 0.86 and a beta of 1.5 when compared to the Foreign Equity - Large Growth Index.
 Correlation measures how similarly two investments move in relation to one another.
 This establishes a 'correlation coefficient', which has a value between -1.0 and +1.0.
 A 100% correlation between two investments means that the correlation coefficient is +1.
 Beta in investments measures how much the price moves relative to the broader market over a period of time.
 If the investment moves more than the broader market, it has a beta above 1.0.
 If it moves less than the broader market, then the beta is less than 1.0.
 Investments with a high beta tend to carry more risk but have the potential to deliver higher returns.

 For a full quantitative report on Hyperion Global Growth Companies B and its peer investments, you can click here for the Peer Investment Report.